How to Market Your Medical Practice – Part 1

 A simple logo is not only easily recognisable but also more memorable to your patients.

-If choosing to include an icon, select one that directly correlates with your medical specialty.
+If you choose to include an icon, select one that directly correlates with your medical specialty.

 This ensures clarity and avoids any potential confusion.